 - M.A.T.H. practice time (40 minutes)

 Daily Math Warm Up

-This is a time when students are provided spiral review, and routine practice with challenging skills that require repetition to achieve mastery.
-Your math adoption may have a strong spiral review component that can be utilized, or you may be interested in differentiating your warm up through the use of an activity like Number of the Day (you can learn more about why I prefer this option here).
+This is a time when students are provided spiral review and routine practice with challenging skills that require repetition to achieve mastery.
+Your math adoption may have a strong spiral review component that can be utilized, or you may be interested in differentiating your warm-up through an activity like Number of the Day (you can learn more about why I prefer this option here).

 M.A.T.H.
 Practice Time

 Following their daily math lesson, students have an extended work session when they practice the new math skills taught that day, build their problem solving skills by solving performance tasks, get hands-on math practice, work on project based learning, complete assessments, use technology to practice math skills, and receive differentiated instruction from you.